-A heat pump does the job of both an air conditioner and a furnace — one system, year-round comfort.
-With Oklahoma’s energy costs and climate, heat pumps make strong financial sense for most homeowners replacing aging equipment.
+A heat pump does the task of both an air conditioner and a furnace, one system, year-round comfort.
+With Oklahoma’s power prices and climate, heat pumps make strong financial sense for most homeowners replacing aging equipment.
 Here’s what you’ll actually pay in central Oklahoma in 2026.

-Heat Pump Installation Cost in Oklahoma — 2026 Estimates
+Heat Pump Set up job Price in Oklahoma, 2026 Estimates

 |---|---|---|---|